STLSRV/software-security/labs/week01-threat-modeling/worksheet.md

 - **Assume one element is fully owned.** Pick the Flask process, then the `uploads/` store.
 For each: what does the attacker now *reach* — not what is it, but where does it get them?
 - **Chain two "low" findings.** Find two threats you or the EoP deck rated minor that combine into something you would not accept.
 Write the chain as `A → B → consequence`.
 - **One-line system claim.** Finish: "Even if every element-level mitigation in Task 8 is implemented, this system still fails if ___."

+1. Trust boundaries end-to-end (List of boundaries and points without checks): The data transmission path (Request) from the client to the database and back, crossing trust boundaries as follows: Crossing Boundary 1: From the Web Client (Public Internet) to the Flask App (Application Tier).
+Crossing Boundary 2: From the Flask App (Application Tier) to notes.db and uploads/ (Data Tier).
+Return: From the Data Tier, cross back to the Application Tier and then back to the Public Internet.
+Which crossing has no check on it?
+(Points without checks): Boundary 1 (Internet $\to$ App) has no checks because there is no authentication system.
+This allows anyone on the internet to instantly bypass the API.
+Furthermore, the second tier (App $\to$ Data) does not filter filenames before writing to Data Tier
+2. Assume one element is fully owned (Reachability impact when compromised): If a Flask process is compromised: The attacker can reach the entire file system and resources of the server (OS level), read, modify, or delete the notes.db database, and may use this process as a central point to access other systems on the internal network.
+If uploads/store is compromised: The attacker can control the content the application sends back to other users (Reach clients), allowing them to embed malicious code (e.g., malware or stored XSS) to attack victims accessing the files.
+3. Chain two "low" findings (Chain risk in one path): Chain: Information Disclosure (the system reflects the path location where files are saved back to /upload) $\to$ Tampering (the attacker uses path traversal techniques with ../ to write files outside the folder) $\to$ Consequence: The attacker uses the leaked path to calculate the location of system files.
+Then, malicious scripts can be uploaded to overwrite the app.py file or database files, resulting in remote code execution or a permanent system crash (denial of service).
+4. One-line system claim (summarizing system-level vulnerabilities): "Even if every element-level mitigation in Task 8 is implemented, this system still fails if there is no system-wide identity/authentication layer and no strict isolation between untrusted user uploads and the application's execution environment."

 Use the simulation below before you start — toggle a component to attacker-controlled and watch what it reaches: